 Use current What Does Root Canal Therapy Entail image

 During your root canal therapy, you’ll be given local anesthetic to remove all discomfort during the procedure.
 Most patients note that it feels comparable to receiving a dental filling.
 You’ll also be given sedation if requested.
 During the procedure, we’ll create a small access hole in the top portion of your crown, then use it to reach decayed and damaged pulp inside your tooth.
 After removing decay as well as irrigating and shaping the canal, we’ll place filler material to replace the pulp and prevent future infections from developing.
-Finally, a permanent crown is placed on top to cover the access hole.
+Finally, a permanent crown is placed on top to cover the access hole and fortify your tooth.

 Root canal therapy offers several benefits to patients :